-- cocoa nibs, chocolate chips, nuts, shredded coconut, blueberries, etc...
+- Your choice of cocoa nibs, chocolate chips, nuts, shredded coconut, blueberries, etc.

 - Line a 12-cup muffin pan with liners and lightly grease each liner with baking spray; set aside.

-- Combine all the ingredients, except for the toppings, in a blender; blend until smooth.
+- Combine all the ingredients, except for the toppings, in a high-powered blender and blend until smooth.

-- Bake for 12 to 15 minutes, or until a toothpick inserted in the center comes out clean.
+- Top each muffin with your chosen toppings and bake for 12 to 15 minutes, or until a toothpick inserted in the center comes out clean.

-- Remove from oven and let cool for a few minutes.
+- Remove from the oven and transfer the muffin pan to a wire rack; let the muffins cool in the pan for 10 minutes.